-Cruiser cover was the task of the heavy cruiser Kent and the light cruisers Bermuda and Jamaica, and distant cover of the battleship Anson, light cruiser Belfast, and destroyers Ashanti, Matchless, Musketeer and Obdurate.
-Off the northern coast of the USSR the escort was bolstered by the Soviet destroyers Razumnyi and Kuybyshev, and three minesweepers.
+Cruiser cover was the task of the heavy cruiser Kent and the light cruisers Bermuda and Jamaica, and distant cover of the battleship Anson, the light cruiser Belfast and the destroyers Ashanti, Matchless, Musketeer and Obdurate.
+Off the northern coast of the USSR the escort was bolstered by the arrival of the Soviet destroyers Razumnyi and Kuybyshev, and three minesweepers.

-On 26 November the homeward-bound RA.54B convoy of 10 unladen ships, departed Molotovsk with the local escort of three Soviet minesweepers, British minesweepers Hussar and Seagull, and British trawler Lord Austin, strengthened off Yokanga by the Soviet destroyers Gromkiy and Groznyi.
-The ocean escort between 27 November and 9 December was the destroyers Inconstant and Whitehall, corvette Heather and minesweeper Harrier, supplemented from 28 November by the destroyers Impulsive, Onslaught, Onslow, Orwell and Canadian Haida, Huron and Iroquois.
-Cruiser cover was provided by Kent, Bermuda and Jamaica, and distant cover by the battleship Anson, light cruiser Belfast, and destroyers Ashanti, Matchless, Musketeer and Oribi.
+On 26 November the homeward-bound RA.54B convoy of 10 unladen ships, departed Molotovsk with the local escort of three Soviet minesweepers, British minesweepers Hussar and Seagull, and the British trawler Lord Austin, strengthened off Yokanga by the Soviet destroyers Gromkiy and Groznyi.
+The ocean escort between 27 November and 9 December was the destroyers Inconstant and Whitehall, the corvette Heather and the minesweeper Harrier, supplemented from 28 November by the destroyers Impulsive, Onslaught, Onslow, Orwell and Canadian Haida, Huron and Iroquois.
+Cruiser cover was provided by Kent, Bermuda and Jamaica, and distant cover by the battleship Anson, the light cruiser Belfast and the destroyers Ashanti, Matchless, Musketeer and Oribi.

 The 'Eisenbart' wolfpack had meanwhile been strengthened by the arrival of U-277, U-307, U-354, U-360, U-387, U-636 and U-713, but only U-307 sighted even the escorts, and then only for a short time, on 28 November.
 The U-boat was immediately depth-charged and damaged.